-The strut rod is connected between the frame and the lower control arm.
-It controls its forward and backward movement.
-This is why worn and corroded strut rod bushings result in a clunking noise while braking.
+The strut or compression rod connects the frame and the lower control arm.
+It cushions and controls the arm's forward and backward movement.
+Worn and corroded strut rod bushings result in a clunking noise while braking.
 Most vehicles have positive caster for greater stability and wheel return.
-When the bushings fail, the caster angle will be affected.
-Many manufacturers use a drag link instead, which functions just like a strut rod but is located in front of the lower control arm.
-It pulls on the arm instead of compressing it.
-Some manufacturers call the strut rod a compression rod.